jimhigson/oboe.js/writing/main/2_Introduction.md

 compared using message but depending on a rigidly specified overall structure.
-Rather than having this means of interpreting a message as an optional extra, because I believe it to be beneficial that all messagesare handled this way, it should be the default means of operation for this library.
+Rather than having this means of interpreting a message as an optional extra, because I believe it to be beneficial that all messages are handled this way, it should be the default means of operation for this library.

 Criteria for success